heisand/NWN/README.md

 # mod-wordnet

 ## Summary of the project
-A number of changes was made to the original resource:
+Initially, a number of changes was made to the original resource:
-- Removed syntax errors
+- Correction of syntax errors
-- Removed proper nouns and multi word expressions
+- Removal proper nouns and multi word expressions
-- Removed structural and other errors
+- Removal structural and other errors

 ## Dataset
 `synsets.rdf`